hempelc/metagenomics-vs-totalRNASeq/README.md

 This project represents the first chapter of my PhD, in which I compare metagenomics and total RNA-Seq data-processing pipelines to identify which sequencing technique and which pipeline give the most accurate estimate of the diversity of a microbial mock community.
 The repo contains scripts to run all pipelines and scripts for statistics.

-The project is part of the following publication:
+The project is part of the following publication:<br>

-Hempel C. A., Wright N., Harvie J., Hleap J. S., Adamowicz S. J., Steinke D. (2022): Metagenomics versus total RNA sequencing: most accurate data-processing tools, microbial identification accuracy and perspectives for ecological assessments.
+Hempel C. A., Wright N., Harvie J., Hleap J. S., Adamowicz S. J., and Steinke D. (2022): Metagenomics versus total RNA sequencing: most accurate data-processing tools, microbial identification accuracy and perspectives for ecological assessments.
 Nucleic Acids Research 50(16):9279–9293. [https://doi.org/10.1093/nar/gkac689](https://doi.org/10.1093/nar/gkac689)

 The workflow from sample preparation to accuracy evaluation is shown in the following: